 But you all must know about and use Google Calendar — I know I am a late technology adopter! — so I will go over the other websites which might come in handy if you coach your child’s sports team or are in charge of mobilizing a volunteer effort.

-Jooners and VolunteerSpot: both these sites organize volunteers for one day or multi day events using invites, email reminders, and calendaring.
-The biggest differences between the two is that VolunteerSpot is free and Jooners is not.
+Jooners and VolunteerSpot: both these sites organize volunteers for one day or multi-day events using invites, email reminders, and calendaring.
+The biggest difference between the two is that VolunteerSpot is free and Jooners is not.
 VolunteerSpot makes money through partner advertising.

 VolunteerSpot: This site looks tailored for classroom parents (which I am one this year for my son’s Kindergarten class so I will be trying it out!).
 It looks very straightforward: Schedule, Sign Up, Remind.
 One nice feature is that if someone cancels at the last minute, the organizer is notified and that person can shoot out another request to the group for a replacement.
 Trust me, you want this feature.
 This happens ALL THE TIME!

 For those who use gmail and Google Calendar, there is also an invite feature in gmail that links to Google Calendar.
 The invites have an email reminder system to notify the group of any changes.
 This is another great free option and is particularly attractive if you already have the email addresses of your group in your gmail account.

 I have also seen eVites used very successfully to coordinate “You Bring” type of events such as Teacher Appreciation Luncheon/Breakfasts.
 Evites has a nifty feature that lets the organizer break out categories of food and the invitees just reply yes/no/maybe and leave a comment of what they plan to bring.
 You can also send out reminders in eVites but they are not automatic.